RadhaVaishnavi/AMD/README.md

 vision ability partially, and may be entirely.
 We propose here three deep convolutional neural networks architectures and tuned three pretrained models that have been trained on large dataset such as Inception, VGG-16 and ResNET.
 In order to evaluate our model we have compared the diagnosis of 7 experts with the performence of our model.
-Our porposed model outperformed the diagnosis of 6 out of 7 experts also the previous published works using the same data, where we obtained an accuracy up to 99.27%.
+Our proposed model outperformed the diagnosis of 6 out of 7 experts also the previous published works using the same data, where we obtained an accuracy up to 99.27%.